mysteryengineer/reddit-downloader/README.md

 This application will automatically delete all files that are identical.

+### File filtering

+You can filter the files that you want to download based on their extension, separated by comma.
+To do that you must:

+- **CLI tool:** add the parameter `--extensions`; for example: `--extensions jpg,jpeg`.

+- **Docker:** add the environment variable `-e REDDIT_EXTENSIONS`; for example: `-e REDDIT_EXTENSIONS=jpg,jpeg`.

 ### Convert images/videos

 You can convert the media downloaded to better formats (AVIF for images and AV1 for videos); this will make the files smaller but preserving the same quality.
-To do that you should:
+To do that you must:

 - **CLI tool:** add the parameters `--convert-images` and/or `--convert-videos`, depending on what you need.